-8.14.1.
-End Point Flow - SP to SM Flow
+7.14.1.
+End Point Flow - Enterprise

 To create the call flow toward the enterprise, from the Device Specific menu, select End Point Flows, then select the Server Flows tab.
-Click Add (not shown), set parameters as shown below, click Finish.
-The screen below shows the flow named SP to SM Flow created in the sample configuration.
+Click Add (not shown).
+The screen below shows the flow named Session\Manager\Flow created in the sample configuration.
 The flow uses the interfaces, policies, and profiles defined in previous sections.
+Note that the Routing Profile selection is the profile created for the Service Provider in Section 7.10.2, which is the reverse route of the flow.
+Click Finish.